adamfowlerit/msportals.io/about.md

 - [PsychoData](https://www.contoso.one/) whose attention to detail and extra coding work has made this site even better again, and continues to add a lot to this site.

 - [mdjx](https://xkln.net) for creating the filter which is even better than Ctrl + F, adding the Favourites section and a bunch of other improvements!

+- [SwiftOnSecurity](https://twitter.com/swiftonsecurity] for buying the msportals.io domain and handing it over, as some companies block less common domains such as XYZ which we used to be on.

 - [Karl Cooke](https://twitter.com/Karl_ITNerd) has been doing most of the coding and building of this site, and threw himself into making this a lot better than I could have.